Thought Leadership8 min

 If an employee can now do their job 3-4x faster, their employer doesn't need four of them.
 They need one — and the per-task cost of that person's labor craters.

 This isn't speculation.
-Wharton's Budget Model projects 25% average labor cost savings from current AI tools, rising to 40% over time.
-The Dallas Fed's February 2026 analysis found that AI exposure is already linked to a -0.28 percentage point drop in wage growth for low-experience roles.
+Wharton's Budget Model (published January 2024) projects 25% average labor cost savings from current AI tools, rising to 40% over time.
+The Dallas Fed's Q3 2023 labor market analysis found that AI exposure is already linked to a -0.28 percentage point drop in wage growth for low-experience roles.

 The cost of labor isn't just changing.
 It's repricing in real time.